hzeller/bidi-tee/README.md

 Useful to debug communication with a subprocess communicating via stdin/stdout.

 ```
- bidi-tee /tmp/output.log -- other-program parameters to other program
+ bidi-tee /tmp/output.log -- /path/to/other-program parameters to other program
 ```

-The output (in this example `/tmp/output.log`) can then be printed using the `bidi-tee-print` program, which allows to include timestamps and choose which channels to print.
+The output (in this example `/tmp/output.log`) can then be printed using the `bidi-tee-print` program, which can print the channels color-encoded, allows to include timestamps and choose which channels to print.

 ```
 Usage: bidi-tee-print [<options>] <bidi-tee-logfile>
 -h            : this help
 -c            : toggle print in color (default: on)
+-e            : toggle c-escape output (default: off)
+-n            : if -e: do start new line after '\n' (default: on)
 -ts           : Print timestamp since start of recording.
 -ta           : Print timestamps as absolute timestamps.
 -td           : Print delta timestamps relative to last print